guillp/jwskate/docs/usage.md

 assert jwk["x"] == jwk.x
 ```

-Those will return the exact (usually base64url-encoded) value from the JWK.
+Those will return the exact (usually base64url-encoded) value exactly as expressed in the JWK.
-You can also get the raw, decoded parameters with some special attributes:
+You can also get the real, decoded parameters with some special attributes:

 ```python
 from jwskate import Jwk